Question 5: Write a note on economic importance of algae and gymnosperms.

 Question 7: What is heterospory?
 Briefly comment on its significance.
 Give two examples.

-Answer: Some pteriophytes are heterosporous, e.g. Selaginella and Salvinia.
+Answer: When two types of spores are produced, the condition is called heterospory.
+One of the spores is bigger in size in this condition.
+Some pteriophytes are heterosporous, e.g. Selaginella and Salvinia.
 In heterospory, the megaspore germinates to produce female gametophyte, while the microspore germinates to produce the male gametophyte.
 This event is a precursor of the seed habit in higher plants.

 (a) Protonema